cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - All specific options are now within the dialogs of the according methods.
   So we could get rid of the menu item "Further Options".

+- The alphabet set in the dialog "Text Options" now affects almost all classic ciphers: Therefore all adapted methods now have a button to directly call the Text Options dialog fom the Key Entry dialog.

+  The Text Options dialog is enabled at
+  - the classic substitution methods (Caesar, Vigenère, monoalphabetic substitution) and at
+  - the classic transposition methods (Scytale, transposition part of ADFGVX).

+  It is not available yet at: xxxxxxxxxxxxxxx
+  - Substitution part of ADFGVX
+  - Playfair
+  - Permutation
+  - Solitaire.

+  This enhancement came especialy because of many requests to offer more characters for the monoalphabetic substitution.

+- The way, how a permutation is created from a key word, is now the same with all methods (double column transposition, ADFGVX).

 - A visualization for secure e-mail was added: The user can enter dynamically data which is signed or encrypted using the S/MIME protocol.